natmegs/personal-blog/_posts/2018-06-20-angular-material-filter-table.markdown

   }
 ```

-And.... still doesn't work.
+And... still doesn't work.
 We have to change the data source's `filterPredicate` to tell it how to interpret the filter information.

 ```typescript
   constructor() {